KaoruMuta/QiitaChecker/docs/README.md

 # QiitaChecker
 ## What Is This App?
 QiitaChecker enables you to watch the latest articles of Qiita.
-In the future, I will implement the functions to watch the articles in user's selected tag.
+However, some problems are existed and should be revised.

 ## App Architecture
 In this app, I adopted MVVM + Clean Architecture.
 A Detail is shown in this figure.<br>
 This app separates three layers, `presentation layer`, `domain layer`, and `data layer`.
-In `presentation layer`, UI Event and Databinding are handled with viewcontroller and viewmodel.
-Essentially, logics are stored in viewmodel.
-In `domain layer`, usecase stores and performs domain logics and translates received immutable data (entity) into model through translator.
-In `data layer`, repository receives immutable data with datastore and pass it to usecase.
-Also, datastore receives the immutable data as entity from QiitaAPI and pass entity to repository.
+In `presentation layer`, UI Event and Databinding are handled with `ViewController` and `ViewModel`.
+Essentially, presentation logics are stored in `ViewModel`.
+In `domain layer`, `UseCase` stores and performs business logics and translates received immutable data (`Entity`) into `Model` through `Translator`.
+In `data layer`, `Repository` receives immutable data with `DataStore` and pass it to `UseCase`.
+Also, `DataStore` receives the immutable data as `Entity` from QiitaAPI and pass `Entity` to `Repository`.

 <div align="center">
   <img src="Architecture.png"></img>